ericps1/crts/README.md

 Examples of cognitive engines are provided in the `cognitive_engines/` directory.

+### Cognitive Radios in Python

+Along with cognitive engines defined by the ECR, CRTS also supports cognitive radios written in python.
+An example of a very simple python cognitive radio can be found in cognitive_radios/python_txrx.py.
+When using a python radio, the scenario file must specify the cr\_type ("python") and a python\_file (python_txrx.py in the example scenario).
+The python file must be in the top-level cognitive_radios folder.
+In addition, you can supply arguments to pass to your radio by using the arguments field.
+An example scenario file for a python radio can be found in scenarios/Python\_Flowgraph_Example.cfg.

+python\_txrx.py was developed using the GNURadio-companion and slightly modified by hand.
+It reads data from the tunCRTS virtual interface using the TUNTAP PDU block, and passes it along to a second node via a Socket PDU block in server mode.
+The second node receives the data from a Socket PDU block in client mode, then passes it to the TUNTAP PDU block to write the data to the tunCRTS virtual interface.
+This radio can be used as a template for other python radios, by replacing the Socket PDU blocks with USRP blocks to send the data over the air, rather than over the network.

 ### Interferers

 The testing scenarios for CRTS may involve generic interferers.
 There are a number